 Brian’s cremation was held at the East Devon Crematorium, Whimple, Devon on Friday July 5, 2013 at 2:30pm.
 At the end of the Committal the sound of Vulcan bomber XH558 “Spirit of Great Britain” taking off and climbing away was played while the curtains closed.

-The following paragraphs have been extracted from “The Life Ceremony”, which was based on discussions with Brian’s sister Pam, brother Phillip, brother-in-law Ray and great friend Reverend Desmond Payne-Jeremiah, and read out at his funeral.
+The following paragraphs have been extracted from “The Life Ceremony”, which was based on discussions with Brian’s sister Pam, brother Phillip, brother-in-law Ray and great friend Reverend Desmond Payne-Jeremiah.

 Brian began his education at Southville Primary School, Bedfont Lane, Feltham, Middlesex.
 He took his 11-plus and, after achieving a remarkable 98% in Mathematics, he won a place at Hampton Grammar School.
 After a promising start he “left at the Headmaster’s Pleasure” at fifteen to join the RAF as an Apprentice Tradesman at RAF Locking7.